Find Grad Schools

 21 Yearly Graduations

 University of Florida tops the list of the most popular school in the U.S. for physiology majors who are seeking their doctor's degree.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The physiology program at University of Florida awarded 21 doctor's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+During the most recent year for which we have data, 21 people received their doctor's degree in physiology from UF.
+Of these students, 53% were women and 20% were members of underrepresented racial-ethnic groups.

 #2